derekmurawsky/dereks-awesome-list/README.md

 - [Microsoft Container Tagging Recommendations](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-image-tag-version) - Recommendations on container tags from Microsoft.
 - [OCI Container Annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md) - A list of container annotations (labels) recommended by the [Open Container Initiative](https://opencontainers.org/).
 - [Trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.

+## Software Supply Chain Security

+- [DSSE](https://github.com/secure-systems-lab/dsse) - Simple, foolproof standard for signing arbitrary data.
+- [in-toto](https://in-toto.io/) - A framework to secure the integrity of software supply chains. in-toto is designed to ensure the integrity of a software product from initiation to end-user installation.
+It does so by making it transparent to the user what steps were performed, by whom and in what order.
+- [in-toto Attestations](https://github.com/in-toto/attestation) - This repository defines the in-toto attestation format, which represents authenticated metadata about a set of software artifacts.
+- [SLSA](https://slsa.dev/) - Supply chain Levels for Software Artifacts, or SLSA (salsa).
+It's a security framework, a check-list of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in your projects, businesses or enterprises.
+- [TUF](https://theupdateframework.io/) - A framework for securing software update systems.
+The Update Framework (TUF) helps developers maintain the security of software update systems, providing protection even against attackers that compromise the repository or signing keys.

 <!-- omit in toc -->
 ## Contributing